Amit-Jaydeepsingh-Thakur/Angular-Projects/README.md

 # Angular-Projects
-This Repository is about the angular projects
-Created by- Amit Thakur
+This Repository is about the angular projects\n Created by- Amit Thakur

 #DSA